dwightjack/vue-types/docs/advanced/typescript.md

 # TypeScript Usage

-VueTypes is written in TypeScript and comes with builtin types support for its API and validators.
+VueTypes is written in TypeScript and comes with full builtin types support.

 Most of the validators can infer the prop type from their configuration: